Courses

 Overview

 Part 2 focuses on statistical workflow.
-Topics include writing and editing papers; gathering/validating data; data management; and model interpretation.
+Topics include writing and editing papers; gathering and validating data; data management; and model interpretation.

-Part 3 integrates AI: using code assistants responsibly, running jobs on shared compute, making useful benchmarks, and deploying AI-based tasks.
+Part 3 integrates LLMs: using code assistants responsibly, running jobs on shared compute, making useful benchmarks, and deploying LLM-based tasks.

 Learning objectives